 Tonight we walked out the main gate to the Tanabata Matsuri.
-Tanabata is, according to Wikipedia:
+Tanabata is:

 Tanabata (七夕, meaning “Evening of the seventh”) is a Japanese star festival.
 It celebrates the meeting of the deities Orihime and Hikoboshi (represented by the stars Vega and Altair respectively).
 According to legend, the Milky Way separates these lovers, and they are allowed to meet only once a year on the seventh day of the seventh lunar month of the lunisolar calendar.

 The way it is celebrated is with bon odori

 dancing, lanterns and paper streamers hung from bamboo arced across the streets, and paper wishes written on colorful paper and tied to bamboo trees.We had gone off-base earlier, but just to go car shopping.
 This time was much different!
 The street for several blocks was pedestrian only, and there were many people, both local and from base out to celebrate.
 We strolled past many stalls with games to win prizes, and food of all kinds.
 It was hard to decide, but eventually we got some takoyaki (octopus in dough balls, covered in sauce and bonito fish flakes) and a chocolate covered banana for Emmy.
 I wouldn’t say the takoyaki was my favorite, but the octopus inside was very good.